Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 A Black teenager went to pick up his younger brothers from a friend’s house, accidentally rang the doorbell at the wrong address and was shot twice by a white homeowner.
 Now, protesters, celebrities and civil rights figures are demanding justice.
 Rachel Sharp reports

-Ralph Yarl found himself lying in a hospital bed with gunshot wounds to the head and body.
+Ralph Yarl found himself lying in a hospital bed with gunshot wounds to the left forehead and right arm.

 Harrowing photos showed the Black teenager with tubes coming out of him and his head and right arm wrapped up in bandages.